SixLeopard/FloodHelp/BackEnd/API/ReadMe.md

         Form Data:
             notification -> the notification string to send
-            receiver -> who you want to send notification too
+            receiver -> the uid of who you want to send notification too

         Return:
             if succsessful: {notifcation added: " + str(notification) + "}